7 Biggest Travel Mistakes to Avoid on Your Rwanda Trip

 My blunder: I leaned too heavily on my card, assuming it’d work everywhere.
 In Kigali’s big spaces, yes, but in smaller towns, markets, or for moto-taxis?
 Nope.
 I was constantly scrambling for local currency.

-Why it matters: Rwanda still runs largely on cash, particularly outside the urban hubs.
+Why it matters: Rwanda runs mostly on cash, especially for moto-taxis, markets, and tips.

 What worked better: